mholt/timeliner/README.md

 token_url = "https://accounts.google.com/o/oauth2/token"
 ```

-With that, let's create an account to store our Google Photos:
+With that file in place, let's create an account to store our Google Photos:

 ```
 $ timeliner add-account google_photos/you@gmail.com